 Creating Company, Group, and Individual priorities is a key success factor (a leading indicator KPI) to achieving both your short-term and long-term goals.
-In order to effectively create priorities and set goals with the highest probability of success, it is important that you establish a measurable target that creates focus, alignment, and accountability.
+To effectively create priorities and set goals with the highest probability of success, it is important that you establish a measurable target that creates focus, alignment, and accountability.
+Everybody loves our how to write goals blog to create clear and concise SMART priorities that leave no room for interpretation.

 One way to create the foundation for success is to follow the SMART priorities roadmap.
 SMART priorities are Specific, Measurable, Attainable, Realistic, and Timely.